-It’s a fifty year old film that’s been parodied endlessly.
+It’s a fifty year old film that’s parodied endlessly.
 Yet the re-release of The Graduate this year has never been more timely, as a whole generation grapples with post-university malaise and a sharp financial reality

 Graduates: bet you’re glad you paid all that money to go to university, right?
 You just seamlessly glide into jobs with decent pay, heady promotion prospects and a shiny company car.
 Oops – I just went back in a time machine to twenty years ago.